marialyk77/World_Economic_Indicators_and_Greek_Economic_Crisis/README.md

   ![image](https://github.com/user-attachments/assets/38d02074-1f1c-4169-b691-97afca086d03)

+  **C**. **Previous result verification:**

-  Overall, the data in these scatter plots do not exhibit significant outliers, as all points generally adhere to the expected linear trend.
+  * Overall, the data in these scatter plots do not exhibit significant outliers, as all points generally adhere to the expected linear trend.

   1. **hdi_2000**: The points form a tight linear cluster without any noticeable deviations.
 There are no clear outliers.
   2. **hdi_2005**: Similarly, the points are closely clustered along the diagonal, indicating no apparent outliers.